Annual Reports

 Newsletters 16 and 17 were printed and distributed during the year.

 The Heritage Group Committee considers that an extremely important element of its role is in giving talks to CIBSE Regions and other Societies about all aspects of the history of building engineering services and this has continued apace this year.
 We are more than willing to meet this obligation, however, we would urge Regional Secretaries to give as much notice as possible for these events.
-There have been one or two occasions where only a few weeks notice was given to the Heritage Group Committee for a talk, which Regions had unilaterally included in their programmes.
-It should also be noted that travelling expenses for these events should come from Regional Funds.
+There have been one or two occasions where only a few weeks notice was given to the Heritage

 June 2007 marked the bicentenary of the very first public demonstration of gas street lighting, which took place in Pall Mall London.
 Committee Member Chris Sugg, was involved with the organisation for the commemoration of this event.
 City of Westminster Council’s Green Plaque being mounted at 100 Pall Mall (the nearest viable location, as the original premises have long since been removed).

 The final Committee Meeting of the year was timed to coincide with a visit to the UK of the Group’s former Vice-Chairman, Paul Yunnie, now residing in New South Wales.
-Paul was very pleased to be able to show the Committee photographs of an original Haden stove front plate which had been removed from Overbury church in England, then air freighted out to Australia, where it was renovated and now has pride of place in the entrance hall of Haden’s Sydney office.
+Paul was very pleased to be able to show the Committee photographs of an original Haden stove front plate which had been removed from Overbury Parish Church in England, then air freighted out to Australia, where it was renovated and now has pride of place in the entrance hall of Haden’s Sydney office.
 The Heritage Group was pleased to have been involved in helping Paul find a suitable item of G N Haden’s heating equipment made in their Trowbridge works during the Victorian period, for display in Haden’s offices.

 Research has continued into a number of ongoing projects including :-